labelflow/labelflow/README.md

 > _Depending on your configuration, some services might take some time to start._

 #### With Nods 16 and Yarn

+Make sure that Postgres and MinIO are installed on your machine, edit the `.env.development` file according to your needs, then run:

 ```text
 yarn